Outreach

 • DecemberHat & Mitten Tree-We collect hats and mittens for children in the Title One Schools

-Every November, we provide a full Thanksgiving dinner for families who are struggling financially.
+Every November since 2006, we provide a full Thanksgiving dinner for families who are struggling financially.
 This year we are asking members of the parish to donate funds to purchase the items that go into the baskets.
 Those items are: stuffing, green beans, cream of mushroom soup, french fried onions, instant mashed potatoes, gravy, and applesauce.
 We will also give each family a $40 voucher for food items only to be used at Kroger to purchase the meat of their choice and any other food that is needed.
 With donations, we are able to purchase these items at a discount to fill the baskets.
 In 2023 we served 200 families with a Thanksgiving dinner.
-It is our plan to serve 200 families in 2024 too.
-St. Anne’s also received donations to assist with this ministry from The Greater Warsaw Ministerial Association, The Salvation Army and Safeway Door.
+It is our plan to serve 200 families in 2025 too.
+St. Anne’s also received donations to assist with this ministry from The Greater Warsaw Ministerial Association, and The Salvation Army.
 What an amazing gift to our community.

 A group of parishioners in our parish cut out and sew fleece prayer blankets, with appliqued crosses.
 These small soft blankets are then stored in the Gift Counter in Rose Hall.
 When anyone in the Parish hears of someone in our community who is in need of prayers, due to an accident, surgery, illness, or some other tragedy, they can choose a blanket and fill out the card to explain who it is for and why they need prayers.
 The blanket is then blessed by the Rector at the Sunday church service and every member lays their hand on the blanket as they go up for communion and says a prayer for that individual.
 The blankets are then delivered to the person standing in need of our prayers.
 There is no charge for a blanket.
 Marla Norris is the chair for this ministry.
 If you are interested in helping, please call: 574-267-6266 or email: office@stanneswarsaw.